trix-uta/utaproxy-tools/utaproxylogdb/src/main/resources/readme.txt

-USAPROXYLOG2DB - tool for storing UsaProxy-fork logs into a database version 0.0.2-SNAPSHOT
+UTAPROXYLOG2DB - tool for storing UTAPROXY logs into a database version 0.0.2-SNAPSHOT
 Copyright (C) 2012 Teemu Pääkkönen - University of Tampere

 DESCRIPTION
-This software reads UsaProxyFork logs and stores them in a database.
+This software reads UtaProxy logs and stores them in a database.

 PRE-REQUISITES